Charles-Fieseler/Learning_Control_Signals_MATLAB/README.md

 	* Hopefully will include some more recent results soon!

 #### Requirements to run:
-* Get my utility functions
+* Get my utility functions, and run their setup script
 * Get data files from an amazing experimentalist
 * Praise the experimentalist